Key Takeaways

 Ticks thrive in dense, wooded areas where leaf litter, shrubs, and tall grass provide cover and moisture.
 These habitats offer ideal conditions for ticks to survive and find hosts such as deer, rodents, and birds.
 Deer paths and animal trails in these areas are especially prone to tick activity, as ticks rely on passing wildlife for their blood meals.
 Additionally, fallen logs and shaded tree trunks provide further shelter from harsh sunlight, ensuring the moisture ticks need to stay alive.Tall Grass and Brush

 Overgrown fields, brush piles, and tall grass are ideal environments for ticks.
 These areas allow ticks to climb to the tips of grass blades or vegetation, where they can latch onto passing animals or humans in a behavior called “questing.”
 Tall grass near fences, garden edges, and rural properties is particularly prone to tick infestations.
-Homeowners should take care to trim grass regularly, as uncut lawns are attractive tick habitats, especially in moist climates or shaded areas.Leaf Piles and Underbrush
+Homeowners should trim grass regularly, as uncut lawns are attractive tick habitats, especially in moist climates or shaded areas.Leaf Piles and Underbrush

 While less common, ticks can live in parks, playgrounds, and gardens where pets and wildlife bring them into human areas.
 In urban environments, ticks often enter through animals like squirrels, birds, stray cats, and domestic pets.
 Once inside, they can establish themselves in shaded lawns, gardens, and hidden corners.
 Pet bedding, dog houses, and shaded kennels are particularly vulnerable to tick infestations.
 Urban residents should regularly check their pets and outdoor areas to prevent ticks from becoming established.Animal Nests and Burrows